jjwithanr/obsidian_bible_study/docs/New Testament/James/James4.md

 	>but gives grace to the humble."

  Do you suffer from spiritual poverty? **It is your own fault, for he giveth more grace.** If you have not got it, it is not because it is not to be had, but because you have not gone for it—you have not sought for it—you have not walked in such a way that you could possess it and exhibit its fruit.
  **Spiritual growth, if we have any, must never be the subject of our self-congratulation**, but we must give all the glory to God, for if you look at the text from another point of view, the more grace we have, the more has been given us.
 If we have it not, it is our own fault, but if we have it, it is not our earning, but His bestowal.
  #spurgeon [sermon link](https://www.spurgeongems.org/sermon/chs3459.pdf)

+🔥The meaning of vv.4-6 is that God has set a high standard for wholehearted love and devotion on the part of his people as they resist the appeal of the world, **but he gives grace that is greater than the rigorous demand he has made.** This assurance is documented from Proverbs, the point of which is in the second clause.
+The reference to "the humble" (GK 5424) constitutes the theme for vv.7-10, where James pleads for submission to God.
+They should be the people who willingly submit to God's desire for them rather than proudly insist on satisfying their own desires for pleasures (cf. vv.1-3).
+#donaldburdick

  You are just as spiritual as you want to be.
  #ravenhill